zuzannna/CoffeeFlavors/README.md

 <code> pip install -r requirements.txt </code>

+## Testing

+To test the code to make sure it works run the following command in your terminal shell from the <code>/CoffeeFlavors/tests</code>directory:

+    python test_utilities.py

+You will then see a report on the testing results.

 To do:
 what's wrong with ImportError: No module named file_utilities when calling python test_utilities.py